jke661s/landmark/README.md

 Moving presentation logic from the `ViewController` to the `ViewModel ` allows us to unit-test the presentation logic without triggering any side-effects from `UIKit`.
 This is because a `UIViewController`is tightly coupled with its `UIView`, which means we cannot unit test a `UIViewController` without instantiating its `UIView` and this causes all sorts of headaches when unit testing. `ViewModel` holds a weak `RoutingSource` for routing. `RoutingSource` is used to decouple the `ViewController`.

+### `Model`

+`Model`s are Swift structs which contains data the app needs.

-### Routers
+### `AppRouter`

-A `Router` is responsible for transitioning one screen to another.
+An `AppRouter` is responsible for transitioning one screen to another.
 It registers `Navigator`s and exposes routing functions to the `ViewModel`.
 Upon being invoked by the `ViewModel`, from the url provided, it gets the proper `Navigator` and performs the view transition to the next screen.

-### `Model`
+### `LocationService`

-`Model`s are Swift structs which contains data the app needs.
+`LocationService` is responsible for fetching users' current locations.

 ## Unit Tests